Werner1201/hybrid-compact-red-kde-friend/readme.md

 - **Distro Logo**
-    - In hybrid.config or hybrid-light.config, you can use distro logo from OpenLogos or alternatively you can use png image file.
+    - In hybrid-compact.conf, you can use distro logo from OpenLogos or alternatively you can use png image file.
         - OpenLogos example:

                 ${goto 250}${color2}${font Play:bold:size=16}${alignc}${execi 300 lsb_release -d | cut -c14-} ${color}${font OpenLogos:size=24}t